Florian Munteanu

-Florian Munteanu ([floˈri.an munˈte.a.nu]; born 13 October 1990), also known by his ring name Big Nasty, is a German-born Romanian actor and boxer.
-He is known for his role of the boxer Viktor Drago in Creed II (2018) and Creed III (2023), and Razor Fist in the superhero film Shang-Chi and the Legend of the Ten Rings (2021).
+Florian Munteanu ([floˈri.an munˈte.a.nu]; born 13 October 1990) is a Romanian actor.
+He is known for playing the boxer Viktor Drago in Creed II (2018) and Creed III (2023), and Razor Fist in Shang-Chi and the Legend of the Ten Rings (2021).

 Early life

-Munteanu was born in Germany to Romanian parents, who fled the Socialist Republic of Romania in 1985.
-His mother is a lawyer, while his father is a dermatologist and a former boxer.
+Munteanu was born in Germany to Romanian parents in 1990.
+His mother is a lawyer, while his father was a dermatologist and former boxer.
 Munteanu grew up in Bogen, and later moved to Munich to study at the university of applied science Hochschule Mittweida.
 In 2014 he defended his Bachelor of Arts thesis on the "Structure and organization of the sport of boxing in Germany: associations, boxing promotion companies, federations, management and marketing in general, with a comparison to the structures implemented in the USA".
 He has competed in boxing in Germany under the ring name "Big Nasty".

-Acting career
+Career

 Munteanu had his first film role in Bogat, a 2016 German-Romanian film shot in Munich.
 His breakthrough in acting came in 2018, when Sylvester Stallone was looking for a European heavyweight boxer to play Viktor Drago, the son of Ivan Drago, in the sports drama sequel Creed II.
 Stallone found Munteanu through training videos on the Internet and personally promoted him for the role.
 At that time Munteanu was 6 ft 4 in tall and weighed ca. 255 lb, but had to shed ca. 20 lb for the role.

 Munteanu has joined the Season 3 line-up for Netflix's historical drama series Vikings: Valhalla.
 He has been cast as General George Maniakes.

 Munteanu lives in Munich and Los Angeles, California.
 He was featured on the covers of Muscle & Fitness (October 2018) and Men's Health (December 2018).